yhshu/Distribution-Shifts-for-KBQA/README.md

 ## Data Resources

-Datasets and retrieval results using TIARA and TIARA + GAIN can be found at [Hugging Face Datasets](https://huggingface.co/datasets/yhshu/TIARA-GAIN/tree/main).
+Datasets and retrieval results using TIARA and TIARA + GAIN can be found at [🤗 Datasets](https://huggingface.co/datasets/yhshu/TIARA-GAIN/tree/main).

 ### Datasets